Romanian Translation and Interpreting Services

 English to Romanian, Romanian to English and multiple other languages.

-At TJC Global, we are able to provide Romanian linguists with experience in various fields including law, medicine, industry, technology and engineering, to cover both written (translation) and spoken (interpreting/interpretation) enquiries.
+At TJC Global, we can provide Romanian linguists with experience in various fields, including law, medicine, industry, technology and engineering, to cover written (translation) and spoken (interpreting/interpretation) enquiries.
 Our ability to tailor our services to suit individual requirements ensures professional, faithful and well-informed language services in locations across the globe.

-Thanks to their knowledge of industry-specific terminology, TJC’s professional translators are able to deliver document translations of the highest quality.
-While, our Romanian interpreters demonstrate extensive interpreting experience along with the cultural business knowledge – ensuring successful communication between parties at meetings, conferences and other events.
-We are proud to offer first rate certified interpreters who can cover many varieties of interpreting including: simultaneous, consecutive, whispering and facilitating, depending upon our clients’ individual needs.
+Thanks to their knowledge of industry-specific terminology, TJC’s professional translators can deliver document translations of the highest quality.
+While, our Romanian interpreters demonstrate extensive interpreting experience and cultural business knowledge – ensuring successful communication between parties at meetings, conferences and other events. e are proud to offer first-rate certified interpreters who can cover many varieties of interpreting, including simultaneous, consecutive, whispering and facilitating, depending upon our clients’ individual needs.

 For more information on the fields covered by our Romanian translators and interpreters, please see the pages below: